stage 2: West Frisia

-Length: 110 km (70 miles) in 4 stages
+Length: 110 km (65 miles) in 4 sections

-section 2.1: Wijk bij Duurstede – Utrecht (PM)
+section 2.1: Wijk bij Duurstede – Utrecht

-section 2.2: Utrecht – Breukelen (PM)
+section 2.2: Utrecht – Breukelen

 section 2.3: Breukelen – Muiden

 This stretch could opt for the true Frisian heartlands during the Early Middle Ages.
 The present-day province Zuid Holland, the region Het Gooi and the city of Utrecht might very well have been the center of power of the Frisian kings.
-At the mouth of the River Old-Rhine, at Rinasburg/Rijnsburg, a so-called Central-Place-Complex existed, indicating an elite powerbase.
+At the mouth of the River Old-Rhine, at Rinasburg (present-day Rijnsburg), a so-called Central-Place-Complex existed, indicating an elite powerbase.
 A similar CPC is thought to have existed at the mouth of the River Meuse.

-The suggested Frisia Coast Trail itinerary doen't pass the former strongholds at the coast.
-Instead, it will take you along the River Crooked Rhine and the River Vecht flows from the city of Wijk bij Duurstede (successor of the illustious emporium Dorestat) to the city of Utrecht to the castle of Muiden (also Muiderslot) at Lake IJssel (also IJsselmeer).
-This is an ancient trading route connecting the hinterlands of the kingdoms of Francia with the terp region in the north of Germany and the Netherlands, and from there with southern Scandinavia.
+The suggested Frisia Coast Trail itinerary does not pass through the former strongholds at the coast.
+Instead, it will take you along the River Kromme Rijn ‘Crooked Rhine’ and the River Stichtse Vecht from the town of Wijk bij Duurstede (successor of the illustrious emporium Dorestat), to the city of Utrecht to the old castle at the village of Muiden (also Muiderslot) at Lake IJssel (also IJsselmeer).
+This is an ancient trading route connecting the hinterlands of the kingdoms of Francia with the terp region in the northwest of Germany and the Netherlands, and from there with southern Scandinavia.